MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

 9. On the **User Experience** page of the wizard, specify the following information:

-    -   **Allow users to run the program independently of assignments** ‚Äì If enabled, users can install this software from Software Center regardless of any scheduled installation time.
+    -   **Allow users to run the program independently of assignments** ñ If enabled, users can install this software from Software Center regardless of any scheduled installation time.

-    -   **Software installation** ‚Äì Allows the software to be installed outside of any configured maintenance windows.
+    -   **Software installation** ñ Allows the software to be installed outside of any configured maintenance windows.

-    -   **System restart (if required to complete the installation)** ‚Äì If the software installation requires a device restart to complete, allow this to happen outside of any configured maintenance windows.
+    -   **System restart (if required to complete the installation)** ñ If the software installation requires a device restart to complete, allow this to happen outside of any configured maintenance windows.

     -   **Embedded Devices** - When you deploy packages and programs to Windows Embedded devices that are write filter enabled, you can specify to install the packages and programs on the temporary overlay and commit changes later, or commit the changes at the installation deadline or during a maintenance window.
 When you commit changes at the installation deadline or during a maintenance window, a restart is required and the changes persist on the device.